Kount/kount-sample-web-app/README.md

 You will also need to add a bit of configuration, so that everything runs smoothly.

-Once you have a merchantId and url, you must set them in src/settings.ini, which is in the php sdk.
+Once you have a merchantId and url, you must provide them for the kount access and ris sdks, which the demo uses.

+* The quickes way to configure the demo application is to set the merchant id and url in the **config.ini** file in the root directory of the project.
+The config.ini is a custom settings file which makes adding configurations
+  easier and avoids the hassle of manually re-adding the merchant id and url, everytime there are updates with the
+  other kount products.

 * If you've used composer installation the src folder is located in:
   ```php
   $ cd path-to-web-app/vendor/kount/kount-ris-php-sdk/src/settings.ini